neilpeterson/talk-kubernetes-key-vault/README.md

 # AKS > Key Vault Demos

+TODO

+- Remove Ingress Controller, perhaps use nodeport service type and port-forward for all demos (speed)
+- Talking point on .net configuration providers, precidence

 ## Quickstart

 Ensure both the Azure CLI, Terraform, and Docker are installed on your development system and that the Azure CLI is authenticated with Azure.